-Nothing adds instant character and age to a new home than natural stone flooring – after all, Mother Earth worked on it for centuries.
+Nothing adds instant character and age to a new home than natural interior stone flooring – after all, Mother Earth worked on it for centuries.

 (Source: Oz Architects)